 These lemons grow in Cypress and closely resemble the Genoa and the Eureka Lemons.

 The Lemonade Lemon is light yellow and tastes like grapefruit.

 These lemons from India are medium acidity but contain a lot of juice.

 These lemons taste like lime and have plenty of juice within them.
 The Perrine Lemon is a combination of a Mexican Lime and a Genoa Lemon and is not as bright of yellow in color.

 32. Pink Lemonade Lemon

-The Pink Lemonade Lemons are sour and has a pink mixture in color to them and is medium in size.
-The way to tell when it is time to harvest them is, they will have stripes on the rind before it is ready to be picked.
+The Pink Lemonade Lemons are sour and have a pink mixture in color to them and are medium in size.
+You can pick this lemon when it forms stripes on the rind.

 33. Variegated Pink Lemon

 The trees that the Variegated Pink Lemons grow up to 15 feet high, and they have green stripes on them before they are ripe.
 As they ripen, they change to dark yellow, and the flesh is pink in color.
 These lemons have a strong fragrance to them when they are blooming.